kwatch/keight/README.md

 ### Download JavaScript Libraries

-Install `cdnget` gem in order to download such as jQuery or Bootstrap.
+Install `cdnget` gem in order to download client-side libraries such as jQuery or Bootstrap.

 ```console
 $ gem install cdnget